-Brian Bowes is an Illustrator, and Professor of Illustration at the Savannah College of Art and Design.
-He loves infusing craftsmanship, story-telling, and creativity into his work.
+Brian Bowes is an award-winning Illustrator and Professor of Illustration at the Savannah College of Arts and Design (SCAD) based in Savannah, GA.
+His work is known for its craftsmanship, storytelling, and creativity.

-A former Illustrator Coordinator for the San Francisco North & East Bay region of the Society of Children’s Book Writers and Illustrators (SCBWI), Bowes is a skilled communicator who enjoys sharing his passion with audiences and students alike.
-He has been a guest lecturer at the University of Berkeley (San Francisco extension), the California College of the Arts, and the Academy of Art University San Francisco.
-He has lead workshops at the Santa Cruz Art League.
-At the Santa Cruz Mountains Art Center, he was the Youth Education Director as well as an instructor for their Art After School program.
+He has served as the Youth Education Director for the Santa Cruz Mountains Art Center’s Art After School program, the Illustrator Coordinator for the San Francisco North & East Bay region of the Society of Children’s Book Writers and Illustrators (SCBWI) and has been a guest lecturer at The University of Berkeley, The California College of the Arts, and the Academy of Art University San Francisco.

 Thank you for your interest.